 - Make a list of 5-10 places you want to see during your visit to your residency city: Of course, the more the merrier but definitely plan on seeing many places to get the most out of your visit.
 When I visited Detroit, I was able to schedule eight places back-to-back during my two-day stay.

 - Consider downsizing personal items and purchasing quality functional items: After living in a very large inexpensive 2 bedroom, 2 bath apartment in rural West Virginia, I had to downsize to a much smaller 1 bedroom 1 bath apartment in the Detroit area.
 At first, I was nervous that I wouldn’t have enough room for all of my belongings, but I decided to challenge myself to donate and rid myself of things that I didn’t need.
-Much of the furniture I previously purchased for medical school was inexpensive and low quality so I decided that during my five-year residency, I would purchase high quality, pieces of furniture that would last me a long time and that was multi-functional (i.e. a coffee table that also doubled as my desk).
+My friend who was in a similar position and after having a good conversation with mayflower transit he figured out how to better prioritise based off of what could fit in the truck.
+But anyway, much of the furniture I previously purchased for medical school was inexpensive and low quality so I decided that during my five-year residency, I would purchase high quality, pieces of furniture that would last me a long time and that was multi-functional (i.e. a coffee table that also doubled as my desk).
 This can be very fun if you are into decorating!

 I hope these tips were helpful!
 I was able to move everything in just two days this past week with little-to-no stress.
 Happy moving!